 Vision & Leadership in 2e Education Symposium

 The 2e Center brings together experts and participants from around the world to discuss the best ways to support twice-exceptional learners.
 The symposium takes place every two years in Los Angeles.
-The next event is scheduled for fall 2021.
+The next event is currently being scheduled.

 The 2e Center held the 2019 symposium on October 11-13 in North Hollywood and Studio City, California.
 This symposium focused on what it means to be 2e friendly and what role the 2e education community has in influencing a shift to 2e-friendly environments.

 Guest speakers included Jack Horner, Deborah Reber, and David Shore, and various keynotes and panels were held.
 The second 2e Hall of Fame class was inducted, including Susan Assouline, Mark Bade & Linda Neumann, Sally Reis, and James Webb.